prysmaticlabs/documentation/website/docs/advanced/builder.md

 **Q:** What if the earnings from the builder are lower than from local execution?

-**A:** The block from local execution will be used, this could also be triggered through `--local-block-value-boost` if the earnings from the builder don't pass some percentage threshold.
+**A:** The block from local execution will be used.
+This could also be triggered through `--local-block-value-boost` if the earnings from the builder don't pass some percentage threshold.